imeos/limpid/README.md

 ### Browser Support

 - Currently only extensively tested with Safari 5.0.3
-- Known to work well with Firefox 4.0 Beta too
+- Known to work well with Firefox 4.0 too
-- Support for IE 7 & 8 will be added soon
+- Support for IE 7 & 8